 The Company currently has no ongoing source of revenue and, as such, is dependent upon the issuance of new equity to finance its ongoing obligations and to advance its exploration properties.
 Although the Company has been successful in the past in obtaining financing, there can be no assurance that the Company will be able to obtain adequate financing in the future or that the terms of such financing will be favorable.
 Failure to obtain additional financing could result in delay or indefinite postponement of further exploration and development of its projects with the possible loss of such properties.
-The Company anticipates it will have sufficient access to financial markets to fund its exploration plans through future equity contributions.

-As at December 31, 2012, the Company had a working capital deficiency of \$181,559 as compared to working capital of \$987,021 at December 31, 2011.
-As well, at December 31, 2012, the Company is required to spend \$210,000 on qualifying exploration expenditures by the end of 2013 to fulfill its obligations under its flow-through commitments.
-The Company currently does not have sufficient resources to finance operating and exploration activities through its 2013 fiscal year, conditions which raise significant doubt about the Company's ability to continue as a going concern.
-The Company is assessing opportunities to address the issue of liquidity and anticipates financing options will be sufficient to fund its obligations, exploration plans and general and administrative expenses.
+As at December 31, 2013, the Company had a working capital deficiency of \$592,913 as compared to a working capital deficiency of \$181,559 at December 31, 2012.
+The Company currently does not have sufficient resources to finance operating and exploration activities through its 2014 fiscal year, conditions which raise significant doubt about the Company's ability to continue as a going concern.
+The Company is assessing opportunities to address the issue of liquidity.